ThatOneTqnk/CommandFlux/README.md

 # CommandFlux

-A simple framework for making elegant commands for Bukkit.
+A simple framework to make Brigaider commands for Bukkit.

 Main class
 ```java